dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 more at [http://tinyurl.com/cssmath](http://tinyurl.com/cssmath)

 ???
-* css pixels are not physical pixels
+* css pixels are **not physical pixels**
 * pixels are actually an angular measurement
 * reference pixel be the visual angle of one pixel on a device with a pixel density of 96dpi and a distance from the reader of an arms length.
 For a nominal arm's length of 28 inches, the visual angle is therefore about 0.0213 degrees.
-* takeaway: 1css inch is what an inch would look like at 28inches away
+* takeaway: **1css inch is what an inch would look like at 28inches away**
+* devices with different pixel densities still use 96dpi for the px unit
 * tan(α) = opp./adj.
 * tan(α) = ((1/96) / 2) / 28
 * tan(α) = (1/192) / 28